 Don’t stop running or walking because the Crim is over.

 We hear about this every year after the Crim.
-Spring and summer come around each year and everyone is excited about the Crim.
+Spring and summer come around and everyone is excited.
 Some people sign up for the Crim Training Program, and others train on their own.
 Others don’t train much at all, dig their running shoes out of the closet the morning of, and show up at the race.

 Then, the Crim is over.

 A lot of people throw their shoes back into the closet until next year.
 It isn’t accurate to say that everyone does this, or even a lot of people, but this is the typical story for some people.
-Does this sound like you?
+Are you one of those people?

 If you just tried on your running shoes for the first time a few days ago, why not try them on again?
 Why not consider a healthy lifestyle of running or walking regularly?

-Below are 4 Actions to Consider after Running or Walking the Crim:
+Below are 4 ways to keep on going after running or walking the Crim:

 1. Sign up for an upcoming road race.

 Keep the momentum going by signing up for an upcoming race.
-Check out the Flint running calendar on I Run Flint, 5K Races in Michigan, or Run Michigan for upcoming Flint area races and races across the state.
+Check out Run Michigan for upcoming Flint area races and races across the state.
 The fall is one of the best times to run, so don’t stop now.
-Don’t mind our shameless plug, but the first ever Run4Wine registration fee increases on September 1, so consider adding this one-of-a-kind 4 mile event to your race calendar.
-Custom wine glasses are available to the first 300 that register, and you will have to register fast to grab one of the two dozen or so remaining.
+Don’t mind our shameless plug, but check out Run4Wine, a one-of-a-kind 4 mile event that we host this October.
+Custom wine glasses are available to the first 400 that register, and you will have to register fast to grab one of the few remaining.

 2. Consider a fall half marathon.